Can Copyright be Reduced to Privacy?: Algorithmic stability as a surrogate for copyright

 The next result, though, shows that there is a \emph{no free lunch} phenomenon.
 For every protected content~$c$, we can either only consider safe models that observed $c$ and are influenced by it, or only safe models that \emph{never} observed it and were \emph{not} influenced by it.
 In other words, if a protected content $c$ influenced its safe model $q_c$ then it must influence all safe models $q_{c'}$ for all protected contents $c'$.
 We further elaborate on the implication of this result in \cref{sec:discussion}.

 Below, $q_1$ and $q_2$ should be thought of as safe models, and $p$ as the model outputted by the NAF learning algorithm.
 (So, in particular $p$ should satisfy \cref{eq:naf} w.r.t $q_1$ and $q_2$.)
-This result complements Theorem~3.1 in \cite{barak} which shows that NAF can be satisfied in the sharded-safety setting when the two safe models are close in total-variation. \begin{proposition} Let $q_1$ and $q_2$ be two distributions such that
+This result complements Theorem~3.1 in \cite{barak} which shows that NAF can be satisfied in the sharded-safety setting when the two safe models are close in total-variation.
+The proof is left to \cref{prf:main_low}. \begin{proposition} Let $q_1$ and $q_2$ be two distributions such that $ \|q_1-q_2\|\ge \alpha,$ then for any distribution $p$ we have that for some $z$: $ p(z) \ge \frac{1}{2(1-\alpha)} \min\{q_{1}(z),q_{2}(z)\}.$ \end{proposition}